 Murray, also a Move Against Migraine moderator and a patient advocate, sat down with the American Migraine Foundation to discuss the importance of the study’s findings.
 She also highlights the need for people with migraine to educate themselves about their disease.

-Study Findings Between Chronic & Episodic Migraines
+Study Findings Between Chronic & Episodic Migraine

 Researchers surveyed people with migraine about their relationships, careers and finances.
 They found chronic migraine patients were twice as likely to say that all aspects of their lives were affected, compared with episodic migraine patients.